Jonathan-ops-del/API-Authentication/README.md

 In order to udpate your values you will need to follow the documentation on - https://secrets-api.appbrewery.com - and use postman to register your user & get the token.
 Follow the details below from the documentation
-a) POST /register
+1) POST /register
-b) GET /generate-api-key
+2) GET /generate-api-key
-c) POST /get-auth-token
+3) POST /get-auth-token